Frequently Asked Questions

 No, The curb stop is City property and Tampa City Code Section 26-70 prohibits anyone other than an authorized representative of the City from turning off or turning on water at the City's curb stop.
 Any damage to the City valve, water meter or service as a result of unauthorized use will be billed to the account holder.
 Customers can call the Water Emergency Service Section at (813) 274-7400 to request a field technician be dispatched to turn off and turn on water at the curb stop.
 Fees may apply.

-The fastest way to shut your water off is to locate your shut off valve (not to be confused with the City's curb stop), typically placed on the side of your home or structure.
+The fastest way to shut your water off is to locate your private shut off valve, typically placed on the side of your home or structure.
 This valve is usually located in line with the meter box, low to the ground, sometimes behind bushes and on property.
-It is recommended that every home or structure have its own property shut off valve.
-This will help minimize water damage to property in cases of emergencies where the water is leaking.
+It is recommended that every home or structure have a private shut off valve.
+This will help minimize water damage to property in cases of emergencies, allowing you to shut off water to your home or business without delay.
 If your property does not have one, consider having one installed.

-If you are experiencing a leak at a fixture (such as a sink or toilet), there are small shut-off valves located underneath that can be used for a shut down in cases of emergencies or repair.
+If you are experiencing a leak at a fixture (such as a sink or toilet), look for small shut-off valves behind or below the fixture to shut off water flow under a repair is completed.

 The initial reclaimed water service areas were selected based on their concentration of heavy irrigation and their proximity to the Howard F. Curren Advanced Wastewater Treatment Plant.
 These factors were important in ensuring the economic feasibility of the project.